molgenis/molgenis/molgenis-compute-core/README.txt

 Script generation for PBS cluster and other back-ends
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To generate for pbs, the next options should be added to the command line

+--backend pbs

 When generating script for computational clusters or grid, some additional parameters, such as execution wall-time, memory requirement, etc. should be
 specified.